Visiting Scholars Program Fall 2023

 In the online form applicants will be asked to explain how their proposed research is related to diversity science.
 What is Diversity Science?

 Please be aware that diversity science examines the barriers of numerous groups in our society.
-These groups are defined by dimensions such as gender identity, ethnic/racial identity, religious identity, sexual orientation, nationality, disability, age, socio-economic status, being a first-generation college student or not, being from a rural vs. urban background, political affiliation, weight, appearance, and physical and mental health.
-In case of a tie, preference will be given to projects on groups that have historically been the target of the most severe discrimination and for which the greatest disparities exist in the United States.
+These groups are defined by dimensions such as gender identity, sexual orientation, nationality, disability, age, ethnic/racial identity, religious identity, socio-economic status, being a first-generation college student or not, being from a rural vs. urban background, political affiliation, weight, appearance, veteran status, and physical and mental health.